sbrodehl/tf-retrain-model/README.md

 tensorboard --logdir=/tmp/retrain_logs
 ```

-Visit the [local tensorboard website](http://localhost:6006/) to see pretty things like accuracy or cross entropy.
+Visit the [local tensorboard website](http://localhost:6006/) to see pretty things like accuracy or cross entropy graphs.

 ## Inference

-Once the retraining of the final layers is done one can use the model to do inference, that is, predict the class for unseen data.
+Once the retraining of the final layer(s) is done one can use the model to do inference, that is, predict the class for unseen data.
 Inference is run on a single image (`.png`/`.jpg`/`.bmp`/`.gif`).

 ```bash